by Raymie Humbert

 By the 1960s, Phoenix benefited from a strong slate of not three, not four, but five VHF television stations.
 While it was unusual in that CBS and NBC were on high VHF, the Valley also lay claim to independent KPHO, Arizona’s first station but an independent with regional stature, as well as Arizona State University’s KAET.

 As in other major cities, potential broadcasters began sniffing around the available UHF allocations in Phoenix.
 One of them, E. Pluribus Unum Enterprises, successfully got channel 14 moved from Holbrook to Phoenix.
 Another interested party, Dwight Harkins of movie theater chain fame, petitioned the FCC to allocate channel 20, and Power Television requested channel 26.
 All three petitions were granted simultaneously in December 1964 (shown at right), but in the summer of 1965 the FCC overhauled the table of UHF allocations nationwide.
-Yuma had channel 22, to which the second-adjacent 20 at Phoenix became short-spaced, and so in the summer of 1965, 14, 20 and 26 became 15, 21, 27* and 33.
+Yuma had channel 22, to which the second-adjacent 20 at Phoenix became short-spaced, and so in the revision 14, 20 and 26 became 15, 21, 27* and 33.
 (27, the only noncommercial allocation, was later replaced by 39.
 It was the last of the original 1965 allocations to come to air.)

 By the mid-1960s, activity had begun in earnest around permits for the commercial stations.
 The Thompson Broadcasting Company held the permit for channel 15 (originally KZUZ, later KLUZ).
 Another applicant for that frequency was Harcourt Brace, Inc., more famously known for their textbook publication business.
 The Lapin family held a permit for KGPA on channel 33.
 Al Lapin’s most successful broadcast station was WAJA in the Miami area, which he sold in 1970.
 Neither CP made it to air.